Fire, Ambulance, Police – 911

 The Borough has sustained slow moderate growth with a population of 443 people in 1870 to approximately 1350 at present.
 The Borough contains 5.5 square miles with most of this comprised of single family homes.

 1153 Camp Meeting Rd, Sewickley, PA 15143

 Office hours are Monday to Friday 8:00am to 4:00pm

-Borough Council meetings are held the second Monday of each month at the Big Sewickley Creek Fire Hall 1859 Big Sewickley Creek Road.
+Borough Council meetings are held at 7:00pm on the second Monday of each month at the Big Sewickley Creek Fire Hall 1850 Big Sewickley Creek Road.

 Appointed Boards / Commissions